Advice on eco-friendly travel for local businesses.

 It’s all part of the award-winning Smart Network, Smarter Choices programme, a £50m government-funded initiative delivered by the West Midlands public transport co-ordinator Centro, in partnership with local councils.
 The aim is to help cut carbon and traffic congestion – and in turn boost the economy, the environment and people’s health and wellbeing.

 Bernie McCullagh, Sustainability Co-ordinator at WM Housing, said: “WM Housing Group was really excited to be part of Centro’s Big Business Road Trip.
 Staff had great fun at the Build a Brompton challenge, with the winner managing to assemble the bike in 19 seconds!
 There were free public transport taster tickets available, a led bike ride, a smoothie bike, cupcakes, fruit and great cycling goodie bags.
+In fact, all that was missing was a company such as Limo Find.

 “We’ve signed up to the Brompton corporate scheme, so we can offer staff subsidised membership for Brompton bike hire, from Birmingham International train and other stations, for travel to work and to meetings.
 This event really helped to engage our staff and promote initiatives such as car sharing, cycling activities, utilising public transport and the new Brompton hire scheme.
 We’re now hoping to replicate this type of event at other offices!”